infiniteCrank/GoCodeBot/backend/go_corpus.md

 ### Context Package

-- Provides a way to pass deadlines, cancelation signals, and request-scoped values across API boundaries and goroutines.
+- Provides a way to pass deadlines, cancellation signals, and request-scoped values across API boundaries and go-routines.

   ```
   import "context"